 Loom sneakers have caught a lot of attention due to their sleek and lightweight design.

 What’s another good thing?
 They can keep your feet dry even if you step into the water.
-That's due to their moisture-wicking technology that puts the sneakers among the most advanced vegan sneakers in the market.
+That's due to their moisture-wicking technology that puts the sneakers among the most advanced earth friendly sneakers in the market.

 They also feature soft cushioning inside with 100% waterproof breathable material on top for maximum protection.
 You can walk miles without feeling any discomfort or moisture inside the shoe.

-Loom has been a highlight among other vegan sneakers brands this year.
+Loom has been a highlight among other earth friendly sneakers brands this year.
 Besides, you can't go wrong with a simple pair of sneakers that are city-appropriate, excellent for hiking, and Earth-friendly.

 As the discarded footwear fills up the US landfills, more and more athletic footwear brands are firming their ground in the plant-based sneaker market.